harness/developer-hub/docs/cloud-cost-management/2-getting-started-ccm/4-set-up-cloud-cost-management/use-quick-create-k8s.md

 helpdocs_is_published: true
 ---
 # Set up CCM for Kubernetes cluster by using the Quick Create option
-Cloud Integration allows you to seamlessly set up your Harness CCM with a single click for your existing Kubernetes clusters, and integrate cost management with your cloud service providers.
+The Kubernetes Quick Create feature allows you to seamlessly set up your Harness CCM with a single click for your existing Kubernetes clusters.

 ## Prerequisites and Permissions